 The residential program, with an 11-bed centre, is divided into three phases.

-First phase – The initial three months phase is focused on detoxification and remaining abstinent from the uses of drugs and alcohol.
-Various therapies along with education have been designed to support the clients.
-Use of medication is not encouraged unless necessary and prescribed by specialists.
-The residence is fully abstinent- no tobacco, alcohol or illicit drugs are allowed.
+First phase – The first phase, lasting three months, is focused on detoxification and abstinence from drugs and alcohol.
+Various therapies, along with education, have been designed to support the clients.
+The residence is fully abstinent – no tobacco, alcohol, or illicit drugs are allowed.

-Second phase – The next 6 months are a development phase for personal growth and future planning.
-The clients skill and interests are discovered and potential plans for future self-sustainability are identified.
-If needed, training is sought and provided.
+Second phase – The second phase, lasting six months, focuses on personal growth and future planning.
+Clients’ skills and interests are discovered, and potential plans for future self-sustainability are identified.
+If necessary, training is provided.

-Third Phase – The final three months is intensively focused on restoration of relationships and normal social life.
-Parents or other responsible persons are contacted, supported, educated and prepared to accept the client back to her family and community.
+Third Phase – The final three months of the program are focused on the restoration of relationships and normal social life.
+Parents or other responsible persons are contacted, supported, educated, and prepared to accept the client back to her family and community.
 The client’s confidence is built up and trained on relapse-related issues.